Aug 1 2023

 Blog

-There has been a 329% increase in CSAM files reported to the National Center for Missing and Exploited Children (NCMEC)’s CyberTipline in the last five years.
-In 2022 alone, NCMEC received more than 88.3 million CSAM files.
+There has been a 406% increase in CSAM files reported to the National Center for Missing and Exploited Children (NCMEC)’s CyberTipline in the last six years.
+In 2023 alone, NCMEC received more than 104 million CSAM files.

 Several factors may be contributing to the increase in reports:

-• More platforms are deploying tools, such as Safer, to detect known CSAM using hashing and matching—which is why we believe more reports is not necessarily a bad thing.
+• More platforms are deploying tools, such as Safer Match, to detect known CSAM using hashing and matching—which is why we believe more reports is not necessarily a bad thing.

 Addressing this issue requires scalable tools to detect both known and unknown CSAM.